 The population of Tunisia is nearly 11 million, with an average life expectancy of 76 years.
 Most of the population is of Tamazight (Berber) or Arab descent (98%) and speaks Arabic, although there is a small Jewish and European community as well at about 1% of the population each.
 French is commonly used in major cities and in business settings.
 According to the CIA Fact Book, 67% of the population lives in urban areas, growing at a rate of 1.7% per year.

 Education in Tunisia has been a high priority of the federal government and is compulsory for children between the ages of 6 and 16.
 The Tunisian education system is based on the French system which involves three cycles: primary, secondary, and higher education.
 Primary education lasts for nine years and is the only compulsory period of education for students.
-Students that elect to go to secondary education continue for four years, and students either prepare to enter college or the workforce.
+Students who elect to go to secondary education continue for four years, and students either prepare to enter college or the workforce.
 There are many free public universities for students to attend including the Ecole Polytechnique de Tunisie, the International University of Tunis, and the Université des Sciences de Tunis.
 These are all located in the capital of Tunis.
 There are 198 institutions of higher education and research in the country.